joncamp/quicklink2dotnet/QuickLinkDotNet/QuickLinkDotNet/README.txt

 	functions from within managed code.

 USAGE OPTIONS:
-	Then start Quick Glance to do the initial setup.
+	Be sure to start Quick Glance once and do the initial eye tracker setup (enter the password, etc).
 A developer who wants to use this wrapper in their code has two usage choices:

-	1. Instantiate the QuickGlance() class.
-It will find and start Quick Glance, if it is not already running.
-Then it will find and load the necessary QuickLink DLLs into local program space.
-Finally, QuickLink API operations can be accessed via the QuickLink property of the QuickGlance class instance.
-Be sure to Dispose() of the QuickGlance class instance later.
+	1. Instantiate the QuickLink class.
+This will automatically find and load the necessary QuickLink DLLs into local program space.
+Then QuickLink API operations can be accessed through your QuickLink class instance.

+	2. Instantiate the QuickGlance class.
+It will find and start the Quick Glance program, if it is not already running.
+After that, it acts just like usage option #1.
+A QuickLink class instance is automatically created by the QuickGlance class, and it can be accessed via the QuickLink property.

-	2. Copy the required DLLs into the local program directory.
-The public methods in the static QuickLinkAPI class can be called without first instantiating anything.
-The first call loads the DLLs.
+	3. Simply include the required QuickLink DLLs in the local program directory.
+The QuickLink class need not be instantiated at all.
+Instead, the static methods in the QuickLinkAPI class can be called directly. instantiating anything.
+The first call you make loads the DLLs.

 HOW TO USE THE WRAPPER IN YOUR VISUAL STUDIO 2010 PROJECT:
 	1. Download and install the Quick Glance software from EyeTech’s website.